About the CRCLCL Research Nodes of Excellence

 - Automation, Sensing and Control.

-Node Leader: Senior Professor Paul Cooper
+Contact and Node Leader: Senior Professor Paul Cooper

 University of Melbourne Node of Excellence: Post-carbon Resilient Future Cities